decretist/Dissertation/Conclusion/conclusion.markdown

 exponential growth in which, for a very long time, the number of people involved is quite small.
 As a result, evidence of their activities emerges into the historical record only after a considerable delay.
-The Marturi placitum (1076) is evidence that the Roman law strand of the legal revolution, at least, had a lengthy prehistory (the long tail) before it broke the surface into historical visibility thirty years later in the first decade of the twelfth century.
-The results of the collective efforts of the circle we associate with the name of Gratian (*Gratian-Kreis*?) emerge into our field of view only after 1140, at which point it is not unreasonable to believe that they had been at work in some form or another for two if not three decades.
+The *Marturi placitum* (1076) is evidence that the Roman law strand of the legal revolution, at least, had a lengthy prehistory (the long tail) before it broke the surface into historical visibility thirty years later in the first decade of the twelfth century.
+The results of the collective efforts of the circle we associate with the name of Gratian (*Gratian-Kreis*) emerge into our field of view only after 1140, at which point it is not unreasonable to believe that they had been at work in some form or another for two if not three decades.
 (Pennington has argued for a long period of textual development for the *Decretum*,